oncode/front-font/README.md

-# Let's Design a Front Font!
+# Let's Group-design a `Front-Font`!
+(And Win an E-Scooter.)
-# (And Have Fun.
-And Win an E-Scooter.)
+(Ok, not an actual typeface :-) )

 Design your own customized character and contribute it to the Front Font.
 If you participate you will automatically take part in a raffle for an electric scooter.
-Show off your skills, be creative and have fun!
+Show off your skills, take a creative time-out from the talks, !

 ## How to contribute?